nz3-manu/rutasdelosandes/rutas/colombia/tolima/termales-de-la-cabana.md

 - <a href="#video-termales-cabaña">Vídeo de Termales La Cabaña</a>
 - <a href="#tour-termales-cabaña">Información de Tours a Termales La Cabaña</a>
 - <a href="#llegar-termales-cabaña">¿Cómo llegar a los Termales de La Cabaña?</a>
-- <a href="#recomendaciones-termales-cabaña">Recomendaciones finales para visitar Termales La Cabaña</a>
+- <a href="#recomendaciones-termales-cabaña">Recomendaciones finales para visitar los Termales La Cabaña</a>

 Empecemos con la aventura ⛰.